zlepper/go-modpack-packer/README.md

 ### Requirements
 * [NodeJS](https://nodejs.org/)
 * [Go](https://golang.org/)
-* Bower
 * Typings
 * Electron-prebuilt
 * Gulp

-The last 4 can be installed by running `npm install -g typings bower electron-prebuilt gulp`.
+The last 3 can be installed by running `npm install -g typings electron-prebuilt gulp`.

 ### Settings up Go correctly, or How to clone a Go project
 If you do not already have a setup fully working Go environment and Go workspace, read this: https://golang.org/doc/code.html#Workspace